MainulDip/KotlinEveryday/kotlin-basic-101.md

     val conditional2 = if ( conditionVal == 2 + 1 ) 2 else "not a match"
     println("conditional2 value is $conditional2")

-//  when conditional, it's like switch style conditional
+//  when conditional, it's like switch style conditional, Kotlin has `when` instead of `switch`

     val checkWhen = 4
     when(checkWhen) {